lostyawolfer/trident/readme.md

 ## todo
 - make the better birch forest reed (and its topping) useful
-- get all of YUNG's cool structures to work using just datapack logic
-- add an equivalent of skulk vial from jet's better exploration?
-- ore distribution from jet's better exploration?
 - make wandering traders better (do something like thediamondplayables' "merchant" but not using a scripter so it's actually readable and maintainable and do it yourself not copying the actual datapack)
-- fix wardens' loot table (which lets them drop echo shards and enchanted golden apples)
+- fix wardens' loot table (to let them drop echo shards and enchanted golden apples(?))
     - *possibly a chance for totem of keeping??*
-- achievements 12h: "still standing"; 24h: "mindful mining"; challenge 48h: "touch some grass"; challenge 7d: "are you playing hardcore or something?" for not dying for some time
-- achievement challenge "dumb ways to die" for dying in every way possible
-- add a fancy onboarding room for starting the server for the first time
-    - timers and stuff
 - make sure all the gamerules that you want are followed
 - channeling on tridents should have levels that let them have more flexibility, with, for example, channeling IV you can just throw a trident anywhere at any time and regardless of if there is a mob there or not it strikes
 - wait until end reborn updates with russian and ukrainian translation; wait until it also updates texture of remnant materials (or do it myself)
 - add whatever that datapack was where it added a structure called a lost library or smth
-- add nullscapes as a part of this mod/datapack
+- remove those dumb absolutely unnecessary birch forest achievements or move them to adventure tab
+- (?) achievements 12h: "still standing"; 24h: "mindful mining"; challenge 48h: "touch some grass"; challenge 7d: "are you playing hardcore or something?" for not dying for some time
+- (?) achievement challenge "dumb ways to die" for dying in every way possible
+- (?) add an equivalent of skulk vial from jet's better exploration
+- (?) ore distribution from jet's better exploration

+- ~~get all of YUNG's cool structures to work using just datapack logic~~ they got ported over to 1.21 so i dont have to worry about it anymore